-In all matters regarding safety, the standard SSAA conventions, including procedures for a stuck live round, and any applicable local Range Safety Rules will apply.
-In all other matters standard SSAA conventions and Rules for its target shooting disciplines should be taken into consideration.
+In all matters regarding safety the standard SSAA conventions, including procedures for a stuck live round, and any applicable local range safety rules will apply.
+In all other matters standard SSAA conventions and rules for its target shooting disciplines should be taken into consideration.

-Competition consists of 1 primary match (the National Match course) shot with 6 classes of handgun and a second primary match (Mayleigh), shot with 1 class of handgun.
+Competition consists of 2 primary matches and several secondary matches shot with 7 classes of handgun and a second primary match (Mayleigh), shot with 1 class of handgun.

-1. EQUIPMENT AND AMMUNITION - (NRA Pistol Rules-Section 3)
+1. EQUIPTMENT AND AMMUNITION- (NRA Pistol Rules-section 3)

-This Section defines authorised equipment.
+This section defines authorised equipment.
 Where alternative types of equipment are shown, the least restrictive conditions apply unless the tournament program sets forth limitations.